 Hiding among the many Over the Counter Bulletin Board (OTCBB) stocks is the next Apple or Exxon.
 Also known as penny stocks, these companies do not have the reporting requirements or regulatory oversight found with NYSE and Nasdaq stocks.
 Investors interested in trading OTCBB stocks should thoroughly research a company before buying to ensure it is worth the money.

-Search online for inexpensive online stock brokerage firms.
-Compare commission rates and read the fine print closely.
+Search online for inexpensive online stock brokerage firms, compare commission rates and read the fine print closely.
 Many OTCBB stocks are priced under a penny a share, so make sure you are not charged an additional fee for trading large orders.
 Be sure the firm has a good stock screener and research center.
-Open an account online and request a demo account at the same time.Step 2
+Open an account online and request a demo account at the same time ... you'll need both.

 Start using the demo account trading platform to learn how it works.
-Review the tutorials or contact customer service if you have any questions.
+You can review the tutorials or contact customer service if you have any questions.
 Pull up a chart of the stock and observe the stock’s price and trading activity.
-Use indicators, including trend lines and support and resistance lines, to find potential trading opportunities.
-Record your demo trades in a journal and analyze each one to understand why a trading strategy succeeded or failed.Step 5

-Fund your live account and wait for a trading opportunity.
+After you fund your live account, it's time to wait for a trading opportunity.
 Enter the trade and wait for broker confirmation that the trade was successfully completed.
 If you're day-trading, monitor the trade daily and be ready to exit if the trade makes a profit or turns a loss.
 If you're seeking long-term gains, check on the stock's progress at least once a month.

 Items you will need